oVirt/ovirt-site/source/sla/quota-3.2.html.md

 ### Motivation

 Current quota feature (available on oVirt 3.1) handles most of the planned capabilities and UI.
-This new version would include minor UI changes and more significant backend redesign.
+This new version will include minor UI changes and more significant backend redesign.

 Please see <http://www.ovirt.org/wiki/Features/Quota-3.2>